Is a weekend trip or a day trip to Big Bear in your future? Here are 5 things you should know as you plan your time in Big Bear Lake.

 2. Take the Scenic Route

-The moment you enter San Bernardino National Forest on your day trip to Big Bear, Ca and you will be blessed with beautiful scenic views along the way.
+The moment you enter San Bernardino National Forest on your day trip to Big Bear, California and you will be blessed with beautiful scenic views along the way.

 Directions to Big Bear Lake Scenic Route

-The scenic route I don’t want you to miss is the one around Big Bear Lake.
+The scenic route we don’t want you to miss is the one around Big Bear Lake.

 When you’re driving into Big Bear, you will be on CA-18.
 You will reach a turnoff for SR-38, you’ll see a peek of the lake ahead of you and a sign pointing to Big Bear telling you to make a right.
 Do not go right.
 Turn left on SR-38 and this will take you through the Northside of Big Bear Lake – the scenic route.